 Whether you’ve captured the market or are new to the market, advertising is essential to grab and retain customers.
 Advertising requires an ongoing strategy and generally demands 6% to 8% of your Gross Annual Income, regardless of the advertising means you’re using.

 The average operating cost ranges between $2.75 to $3.25 per square foot.
 However, if the storage unit is climate-controlled, the expense will increase accordingly.

-The table below shows the estimated total cost of building a storage facility;
+The table below shows the estimated total cost of building a 50,000 square foot storage facility:

 Make your storage facility more worthwhile and profitable and make storage operations more efficient and productive by adding accessories to it.